imgix/imgix.js/docs/api.md

 <a name="imgix.getFontLookup"></a>
 ##imgix.getFontLookup()
 Returns a font lookup.
 Pretty Name => name to use with imgix
-Example: "American Typewriter Bold" => "American Typewriter,bold",
+Example: 'American Typewriter Bold' => 'American Typewriter,bold',

 **Returns**: `object` - pretty font name to imgix font param value
 <a name="imgix.getFonts"></a>